-Here is a look at some of the pros and cons of ebooks.
+Here is a look at some of the pros and cons of e-books.

-Because ebooks are read using a computer or eReader, their format is more fluid than traditional books.
-Readers can alter the size of the font or they can zoom in on specific sections.
-This makes them ideal for young children and people who have trouble seeing.
-In addition, readers don’t have to worry about the lighting conditions. eReaders provide a lit background so that books can be enjoyed easily no matter where you are.
+Because e-books are read using a computer or e-reader, their format is more fluid than that of traditional books.
+Readers can alter the size of the font or zoom in on specific sections.
+This makes the format ideal for young children and people who have trouble seeing.
+In addition, readers don’t have to worry about the lighting conditions.
+E-readers provide a lit background so that books can be enjoyed easily no matter where you are.

-ebooks are easily shareable because most of them instantly transform into audio books with the click of a button.
-Whether using a computer or the latest eReader, users can hear some of their favorite stories out loud, even if they’re alone.
+E-books are easily shareable because most of them instantly transform into audio books with the click of a button.
+Whether using a computer or the latest e-reader, users can hear some of their favorite stories out loud, even if they’re alone.
 This is something that simply isn’t possible with print editions.

-Readers who opt for the ebook format can easily carry hundreds of books with them.
+Readers who opt for the e-book format can easily carry hundreds of books with them.
 This is ideal for people who travel often.
-Rather than picking just one book to bring along, readers can choose from a variety of ebooks.
+Rather than picking just one book to bring along, readers can choose from a variety of e-books.

-The introduction of ebooks has drastically reduced the number of pages that are actually being printed.
-Ebooks are environmentally friendly because they do not require any paper or ink.
+The introduction of e-books has drastically reduced the number of pages that are actually being printed.
+E-books are environmentally friendly because they do not require any paper or ink.
 If you’re an eco-conscious reader, you can still have an extensive library and not feel guilty about it.

-The introduction of ebooks has added yet another challenge to copyright law.
-This played out on a national level when Amazon removed copies of several books, including George Orwell’s “Animal Farm,” from user’s libraries because they did not have the authorization to sell them.
-This example highlights the fact that ebook readers do not actually own the books in their eReader, even though they’ve purchased them.
+The introduction of e-books has added yet another challenge to copyright law.
+This played out on a national level when Amazon removed copies of several books, including George Orwell’s Animal Farm, from users’ libraries because it did not have the authorization to sell them.
+This example highlights the fact that e-book readers do not actually own the books in their e-readers, even though they’ve purchased them.

-One of the reasons some people resist ebooks is that they value their hardcopy libraries.
+One of the reasons some people resist e-books is that they value their hardcopy libraries.
 Many readers feel that nothing can replace the feeling of holding a physical book, turning its pages or even taking notes in it.
 In addition, electronic copies leave your entire library collection open to computer glitches and bugs.